-Through advanced data collection and the application of sophisticated algorithms, usable data is now available to help marijuana businesses predict trends, meet consumer demand, comply with regulations, improve the efficacy of medical marijuana, and maximize sales.
+Through advanced data collection and the application of sophisticated algorithms, usable data is now available to help marijuana businesses predict trends, meet consumer demand, reduce costs, improve efficiencies, comply with regulations, improve the efficacy of medical marijuana, and maximize sales.

 1. Big Data Streamlines the Marijuana Regulatory Process